-V-Dem's three-pronged approach to dealing with DIF-using IRT models, recruiting bridge and lateral coders, and employing empirical priors-had helped to produce a dataset that stands up well to tests of validity (Mc-Mann 2016, McMann et al 2016, Sigman Lindberg 2015, Teorell et al. 2018).
-Nonetheless, there remains room for improvement.
-Since 2015/2016, anchoring vignettes (King Wand 2007) are included in the V-Dem surveys.
+Since 2015/2016, anchoring vignettes (King and Wand 2007) have been included in the V-Dem surveys.
 Anchoring vignettes are descriptions of hypothetical cases that provide information necessary to answer a given survey question.
-We ask experts to rate vignettes for V-Dem questions because patterns of variation in how experts evaluate these synthetic cases provides information about difference how experts translate their perceptions about cases into ordinal ratings, providing another tool for measuring, and adjusting for DIF.
+We ask experts to rate vignettes for V-Dem survey questions because patterns of variation in how experts evaluate these synthetic cases provides information about difference how experts translate their perceptions about cases into ordinal ratings, providing another tool for measuring, and adjusting for DIF.